z3ttee/tsradio/README.md

 TBD

 #### 2. Setting up SSL
-To user ssl, you need nothing to do but to create the folder ``sslcert`` in the root directory and place ``server.key`` and ``server.crt`` inside the newly created folder.
+To use ssl, you need nothing to do but to create the folder ``sslcert`` in the root directory and place ``server.key`` and ``server.crt`` inside the newly created folder.